• Skip to primary navigation

 To make the dough:

-- In a small bowl, sprinkle the yeast over the 1 cup (250 milliliters) milk and stir to combine.
-Allow to rest until frothy 5-10 minutes.
+• In a small bowl, sprinkle the yeast over the 1 cup (240 milliliters) milk and stir to combine.
+Allow to rest at room temperature until frothy 5-10 minutes.

-- In the bowl of a stand mixer fitted with a dough hook or a large bowl. combine the flour, sugar, salt, seeds scraped from vanilla bean, and lemon zest.
+• In the bowl of a stand mixer fitted with a dough hook or a large bowl. combine the flour, sugar, salt, seeds scraped from the vanilla bean, and lemon zest.

-- Mix in the yeast with milk, egg, and melted butter to bring together the dough.
+• Mix in the frothy yeast with the milk, egg, and melted butter to bring together the dough.

 To make the filling and assemble: